David Spafford

 David Spafford (born c.
-1965) is an American university sports administrator and eighth athletic director for Emporia State University, a NCAA Division II sports program in Emporia, Kansas.
+1965) is an American university sports administrator and eighth athletic director for Emporia State University, an NCAA Division II sports program in Emporia, Kansas.
 Previously, Spafford was the athletics director at Regis University, and before that, served as the assistant or associate athletics director for several college institutions.

 Biography

 Spafford was born in Belleville, Kansas, to Captain Gail Dean Spafford and Peggy Lorraine Slate.
 He graduated from Kansas State University in 1990 with a degree in political and social science, and also competed on the 1986 Kansas State Wildcats football team.
-Spafford is married to the former Bryanna Furman, with whom he shares six children with.
+Spafford is married to Bryanna Furman, with whom he shares six children with.

 Career

 Early career

 During his college and post-college years, Spafford served as an assistant high school football coach.
 He helped coach the 1988 Manhattan High School football team to an undefeated season, winning the state championship.

 In 1991, Spafford joined the intercollegiate athletic world when he joined the University of Missouri–Kansas City (UMKC) Athletic Foundation as the basketball ticket sales coordinator.
 After three years at UMKC, Spafford began his eight-year career at his alma mater, Kansas State.
 At Kansas State, Spafford served as the assistant athletic director for development, connecting with university alumni, and fundraised millions of dollars for the Ahern Scholarship in 1998.

 In 2000, Spafford joined Wichita State University as its the associate athletic director of development, where he oversaw all fundraising activities for Shocker Athletics.
 Spafford fundraised to renovate Charles Koch Arena, which led to the renaming after Charles Koch, along with Eck Stadium.

 In 2004, Spafford left Wichita State to be an agent for State Farm, where he stayed until 2010.